When to use the cluster autoscaler

 Completed

 You may need to adjust the number of nodes that run your workloads.
-The cluster autoscaler component can watch for pods in your cluster that can't be scheduled because of resource constraints.
-When issues are detected, the number of nodes in a node pool increases to meet the application demand.
-Nodes are also regularly checked for a lack of running pods, with the number of nodes then decreased as needed.
+The cluster autoscaler component watches for pods in your cluster that can't be scheduled on existing nodes because of resource constraints.
+When unscheduled pods can run on more nodes and a node pool hasn't reached its configured maximum, the number of nodes in that node pool increases to meet application demand.
+The cluster autoscaler also checks whether underutilized nodes can be removed and their pods safely rescheduled, then decreases the number of nodes as needed.
 This ability to automatically scale up or down the number of nodes in your AKS cluster lets you run an efficient, cost-effective cluster.
+For deeper guidance on how the cluster autoscaler behaves and the best practices to follow, see Cluster autoscaling in AKS overview.

 About the cluster autoscaler

 To adjust to changing application demands, such as between the workday and evening or on a weekend, clusters often need a way to automatically scale.
-AKS clusters can scale in one of two ways:
+This module focuses on two complementary AKS autoscaling options:

-• The cluster autoscaler watches for pods that can't be scheduled on nodes because of resource constraints.
-The cluster then automatically increases the number of nodes.
+• The cluster autoscaler periodically checks for pods that can't be scheduled on nodes because of resource constraints.
+By default, it reevaluates the cluster every 10 seconds.
+The cluster then automatically increases the number of nodes in an autoscale-enabled node pool, up to the configured maximum.

 • The horizontal pod autoscaler uses the Metrics Server in a Kubernetes cluster to monitor the resource demand of pods.
 If an application needs more resources, the number of pods is automatically increased to meet the demand.

-The cluster autoscaler may be unable to scale down if pods can't move, such as in the following situations:
+The cluster autoscaler might be unable to scale down in the following situations where pods can't move:

-• A pod is created by a controller object, such as a deployment or replica set.
+• A pod isn't backed by a controller object, such as a Deployment, ReplicaSet, Job, or StatefulSet.

-• A pod uses node selectors or anti-affinity that can't be honored if scheduled on a different node.
+• A pod uses scheduling constraints, such as node selectors, node affinity or anti-affinity, topology spread constraints, persistent volume topology, resource requests, or host ports, that can't be honored on a different node.

 The cluster and horizontal pod autoscalers can work together and are often both deployed in a cluster.
 When combined, the horizontal pod autoscaler runs the number of pods required to meet application demand.
 The cluster autoscaler runs the number of nodes required to support the scheduled pods.